 (3) For "Death," accelerated vesting and proration based on time worked.
 For "Disability," accelerated vesting and proration based on time worked only for awards granted in fiscal 2021.
-For "Retirement," accelerated vesting and proration based on time worked only for awards granted in fiscal 2021 and accelerated vesting and no proration for awards granted prior to fiscal 2021.
+For "Retirement," accelerated vesting and proration based on time worked only for awards granted in fiscal 2021.
+For "Retirement," accelerated vesting and proration based on time worked only for awards granted in fiscal 2021.
 For "Without Cause," accelerated vesting and proration based on time worked only for awards granted in fiscal 2021.
-For "CIC," accelerated vesting and no proration for time worked.
-All scenarios use actual performance and are based on the following: AOI PSUs granted in FY 2020 equal to 0% of target, Revenue PSUs granted in FY 2021 equal to 103% of target, AOI PSUs granted in FY 2022 equal to 95% of target, Revenue PSUs granted in FY 2022 equal to 108.5% of target Revenue PSUs granted in FY 2022 equal to 137.5% of target.
+For "CIC," accelerated vesting and proration based on time worked only for awards granted in Fiscal 2021.
+For "CIC," accelerated vesting and proration based on time worked on the following: AOI PSUs granted in FY 2020 equal to 0% of target, Revenue PSUs granted in FY 2020 equal to 0% of target, Revenue PSUs granted in FY 2020 equal to 0% of target, Revenue PSUs granted in FY 2022 equal to 108.5% of target Revenue PSUs granted in FY 2022 equal to 137.5% of target.